Board of Directors

-Gerry Brunk joined Lumira Capital and established its Boston office in 2002.
+Gerry Brunk joined Lumira Ventures and established its Boston office in 2002.
 Before Lumira, he was a life sciences entrepreneur and engagement manager in the health care practice of The Boston Consulting Group.

 Dr. De La Rosa serves as the Chief Scientific Officer of the Drug Innovation Ventures at Emory (DRIVE) and the Emory Institute for Drug Development (IDD), focused on the discovery and development of antiviral drugs for the treatment of viral diseases of unmet medical need and global concern.